 - Flexible fund product: An ILP authorised as a QIAIF is not subject to material investment restrictions.
 Also, the type of assets an ILP may hold is not restricted.
 Accordingly, ILPs may be established as, for example, real estate funds, private equity funds or infrastructure funds.

-- Speed to market: An ILP designated as a QIAIF is subject to a fast track authorisation procedure and, with exception to real estate, life settlement, loan origination or highly leveraged funds, may be authorised by the Central Bank within 24 hours of receipt of the application.
+- Speed to market: An ILP designated as a QIAIF is subject to a fast track authorisation procedure and may be authorised by the Central Bank within 24 hours of receipt of the application.

 - Tax status: An ILP is tax transparent meaning that the partnership itself is not subject to tax on its income or gains.
 Consequently, there should be no tax leakage in using an ILP.
 The LPs will be subject to tax under the tax code of their country of residence and the country where the investment is situated, subject to any relief available under a double tax treaty between the country of residence of the LPs and the country where the investment is situated.

 - Ireland as a Centre of Excellence: Ireland is the largest fund administration centre in the world with more than €5.4 trillion assets under administration.
 There is currently over €3.9 trillion in fund assets domiciled in Ireland.
 Ireland’s attraction as a fund domicile is based on the combination of the Irish legal and regulatory system, the specialist skills and expertise of its workforce, the country’s pro-business approach, infrastructure, competitive tax environment and government support.